 Explore all CLC has to offer and see if a course is scheduled for a particular term.

-Prerequisite: Score of 34 or higher on the arithmetic portion of the Math Placement Test.
-A student who scores below 34 on the arithmetic portion of the Math Placement Test should meet with a counselor to discuss options.
+Prerequisite: Score of 6 or higher on the Math Placement Test.
+A student who scores below 6 on the Math Placement Test should meet with a counselor to discuss options.

 Typically Offered: Offered summer, fall & spring.